cbohus79/AEON5/README.md

 Paste (Ctrl + V) click the create icon at the bottom Click "Publish" and then click  "For me"

-Click "Publish" and then "For me" on the top right (NOTE: see steps 7.1 to 7.6 below if you need to enable "OAuth" for your SmartApp)
+Click "Publish" and then "For me" on the top right
 You can then install the smart app through the phone/tablet app.
 Ocassionally smart apps or device handlers require OAuth enabled for them to work.
 Follow these instructions to enable Oauth:
 After clicking Publish, click on the "App Settings" button , Scroll down and click on "OAuth" with the plus sign next to it.
 Click on "Enable OAuth in Smart App" , and click Update.
 If you have difficulties just log out and reenable it.